Create a bespoke document in minutes, or upload and review your own.

 What are the different types of Declaration of Trust?

-- Declaration Of Bare Trust: The simplest form, used when a trustee holds property with no active management duties beyond maintaining legal title for the beneficiary's benefit.
+- Declaration Of Bare Trust: Basic form where trustee holds property with minimal active duties - just keeping it safe for the beneficiary

-- Declaration Of Trust For Shares: Used when holding company shares in trust, particularly valuable for business succession planning and corporate restructuring.
+- Declaration Of Trust For Shares: Used when holding company shares on behalf of others, common in business arrangements

 Who should typically use a Declaration of Trust?